franz-hartl/teachers/content/curriculum/indexes/index.md

 these curricular resources—including this index—is accessible by connecting to the Institute's World Wide Web site
 (<a href="..\..\">http://teachersinstitute.yale.edu</a>).
 Teachers who use these units may submit comments on them at <a href="http://teachers.yale.edu">http://teachers.yale.edu</a>.
-</p><p>Finally, then, a word of appreciation to all the individuals who have worked on the index: Ellen Barber, Josiah H.Brown, Margaret Davey, Donna Del Buco, Jeff Dolven, Carla Eckhardt,  William Kessen, David Leonhardt, John Long, Stephanie Reid, John R. Savoie, and Dawn Volkman.
+</p><p>Finally, then, a word of appreciation to all the individuals who have worked on the index: Ellen Barber, Josiah H.Brown, Margaret Davey, Donna Del Buco, Jeff Dolven, Carla Eckhardt, Michael Hattem, William Kessen, David Leonhardt, John Long, Stephanie Reid, John R. Savoie, and Dawn Volkman.
 </p></main>